 Asbestos and Nanoparticles: Using Benchmark Dose Methodology for Risk Assessment

-This webinar will immerse the audience into the fascinating areas of the quantitative risk assessment.
+This webinar will immerse the audience into the fascinating areas of quantitative risk assessment.

 Exposure to asbestos fibers and nanoparticles will be used to demonstrate how advanced modeling can help in the evaluation of various exposure levels.

-Learn how benchmark dose modeling based on toxicological studies and epidemiological evidence can improve our knowledge about dose-response relationship and their applicability to workplace risk analysis.
+Learn how to benchmark dose modeling based on toxicological studies and epidemiological evidence can improve our knowledge about the dose-response relationship and its applicability to workplace risk analysis.